fearlessgeekmedia/Friendly.Bash/README.md

 ## Clone the Friendly.Bash repository:

 `git clone https://github.com/fearlessgeekmedia.com/Freindly.Bash`
-Source the humanbash.sh script in your own bash script:
+Source the Friendly.Bash script in your own bash script:

 `source /path/to/friendly.bash`

 ## Usage
-To use Friendly.Bash functions in your bash scripts, simply source the humanbash.sh script and call the desired function.
+To use Friendly.Bash functions in your bash scripts, simply source the Friendly.Bash script and call the desired function.
 Here's an example:

 ```
 #!/usr/bin/env bash